sstucki/minion/README.md

 5,4,5
 ```

-When monitoring for distributed minimality, `minion` will detect a violation given the above traces.
+When monitoring for distributed minimality, Minion will detect a violation given the above traces.

 ```text
 $ sbt "run examples/Const/Const.java examples/Const/Const.in.nonmin.txt"